The following Poland itinerary comes to us from Agness, who is originally from Poland. Here are her tips for a whirlwind one week Poland adventure.

 As a native, I highly recommend a one week visit as it will give you a very good overview of what Poland is all about.
 In just 7 days, you can check out the most stunning cities, admire the cultures of different regions and enjoy the unique Polish nature.

 From the Baltic Sea, through the varied interior of the country, to the Tatra mountains, Poland has a lot to offer, including 16 UNESCO heritage sites.
+Poland is also one of the cheapest destinations to visit in Europe, so it’s a great choice if you’re on a budget.

 This one week Poland itinerary gives you an overview of some of the Polish places that are worth visiting.
 Check them out and add your favorites to your bucket list!